vwellenberg/auto_window_switch/README.md

 # auto_window_switch

-Prototype version of an auto window switch program.
+An early prototype of an auto window switch program.
 Tested for Windows 10.
-Execute the 'main.exe' and follow the instructions.
+Execute the `main.exe` and follow the instructions.

 ## Usage